Henry-Shelton/ChIPseq_CNN/README.md

 CNN-Peaks published model is no longer available, hindering its use as a tool for novel models to benchmark against.
 To try and solve this problem, I have modified the original framework down to a few python scripts for people to build form themselves.
 This is a "lite" version of CNN_peaks, enabling the model to run using a single Python script and allowing for complete modification of the training/test data and core architecture.

-This pipeline also includes a ChIP-seq pipeline (FASTA -> BAM -> bigWig) + visualisation, skip these steps if required.
+This pipeline also includes a ChIP-seq pipeline (FASTA -> BAM -> bigWig) + visualisation (STEPS: 1-5 + 12), skip these steps if required.

 <p style="color:red",  font-size:2.5em>[Currently a WIP as of 29/08/23]</p>